 After spending 20 years in Aleppo, Jaber returned to the governorate of Sweida in the early 1990s, where he continued teaching for a year then resigned with the intention of leaving Syria.
 However, he found himself prohibited from getting a passport, so moved to Lebanon in 1995, where he worked as a teacher in a private school for 7 years.
 Later, he went back to Syria and worked in a civil society organization involved in defending democracy and human rights.
 He continued working with the organization until 2007, when he was arrested for having participated in 2005 in the so-called “Damascus Declaration”, which proposed a document emphasizing the need to move from a totalitarian system to a democratic one.
 The document was not implemented, nor was the conference held until late 2007, when it was organized by the 163-member National Council of the Damascus Declaration.
 “It hadn’t even been a week since the closing statement of the conference was published online when I was arrested along with 11 people who were leaders or supporters of the conference,” Jaber says.

-Jaber spent two and a half years in Adra prison, where he was accommodated alongside prisoners who had committed moral crimes such as rape, while his friends were housed with homicide and theft offenders.
+Jaber spent two and a half years in Adra prison, where he was housed alongside prisoners who had committed moral crimes such as rape, while his friends were housed with homicide and theft offenders.
 The intention was to insult them by treating them as political prisoners.

 Jaber was released in 2010.
 He returned to Sweida and became politically active through weekly visits to Damascus, where he met with friends from the Secretary General of the Damascus Declaration.
 Together, they published a statement shortly before the outbreak of the Syrian revolution addressing the Syrian youth in messages and recommendations, warning them not to be swept along by sectarian tendencies.
 The statement was issued when they realized that revolution was inevitable, especially after the events of the so-called Arab Spring reached Egypt.